Transform Wine Glasses into

 Inverted wine glasses, filled with glass nuggets, marbles, or beads, form dazzling candlesticks, with the base, (now on top), holding the candle.

-You'll need: a wine glass; a cylinder candle slightly narrower than the foot of the glass; glass nuggets.
+You'll need: a wine glass; a candle; glass nuggets; a mirror tile or circular pane of glass, slightly wider than the rim of the wine glass.

 Fill the wine glass with nuggets.
 Place a mirror tile, or glass pane, over the glass's opening.